Jackn104/CS-598-JBR-Project/README.md

 </details>

-Note that this code will run on entire directories if the -f argument is omitted.
-Make sure the main class and method are located as well.
+Note that this code will run on the entire directory that the -d argument points to.
+You also must make sure that the main class -c argument is set to the class you want to use as an entry point to the analysis, and that class must contain a main method as well.

 ### Abstract Syntax Trees